xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 Google Test assertions are macros that resemble function calls.
 You test a class or function by making assertions about its behavior.
-When an assertion fails, Google Test prints the assertion's source file and line number location, along with a failure message.
-You may also supply a custom failure message which will be appended to Google Test's message.
+When an assertion fails, Google Test prints the assertion's source file and line number location, along with a failure MpiMessage.
+You may also supply a custom failure MpiMessage which will be appended to Google Test's MpiMessage.

 The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures